This page shows how to add volumes to your Spark application using the Data Mechancis API

 As of Spark 3.1, you can dynamically provision and mount volumes to both your executor and driver pods using persistent volume claims.
 Persistent volume claims are kubernetes resources that allow you to allocate and mount resources of an elastic disk to your kuberenets pods.
 When your application is complete, kubernetes will remove the pod and delete the volume from your cloud provider.
 You can read more about the different configuration options here.

-To enable pvc provisioning, you must add a few configuation settings to your sparkConf:
+To enable PVC provisioning, you must add a few configuation settings to your sparkConf:

-In the sample above, the
+In the sample above, add the environment variable

 claimName must be set to